 Instant likes, instant success, viral blog posts, leave your job and blog full time in 3 months.

-What a stressful life it is to constantly chase the quick and instant
+What a stressful life it is, to constantly chase the quick and instant

-Slow and steady is needed for creativity
+Slow and steady is needed when creating.

-And when it comes to creativity and doing creative work, slow and steady is not only the more realistic way to create but it is also the winning formula.
+And when it comes to creativity, and doing creative work, slow and steady is not only the more realistic way to create but it is also the winning formula.

 Setting high-end goals and going "all in" as we so often hear we "should" is the cause of much misery, negative self-talk, self-doubt and it causes many people to think they are: